 - You can easily swap out or add any other fruit or flavor you have on hand, too!

-Why Vegan Chocolate Mousse Beneficial to Your Health?
+Why Vegan Carob Mousse Beneficial to Your Health?

 This vegan chocolate mousse is a perfect example of how you can enjoy dessert without sacrificing your health.
 It is prepared with healthy ingredients to make it a nutritious punch!